 - And you reduce the gender gap on a large scale by training the trainer

 With your support of $285/month and monthly remote mentoring you inspire and guide emerging Women Leaders who can claim their power as organizational leaders.
 Together, you will uncover the opportunities and navigate the challenges that will break the cycle of generational poverty and oppression on a large scale.

 When you empower an emerging Women Leader, you give them the tools and skills to be the change in their community and eventually, their country.
 With your support and mentoring, you will have a direct impact on the success of her and her organization.

-1. You sign up for a partner sponsorship.
+1. Sign up for a Partner Sponsorship.